Ld-monkey/GAMEBOY_PLATEFORM/README.md

 ## Goals :

 - [x] Add player with tileset and place him.
-- [ ] Move the player from left to right.
+- [x] Move the player from left to right.
+- [ ] Stop the player at the edge of the screen.